Gastroschisis Repair

 FIRST ASSISTANT: ***

-ANESTHESIA: General endotracheal, NGT placed, warming measures in place
+ANESTHESIA: General endotracheal, OGT placed, warming measures in place

 INDICATIONS: The patient is a .PTAGE-old .PTSEX born at *** weeks with prenatal/delivery diagnosis of gastroschisis.
 [Matted / non-matted] bowel.
-Decision for [primary closure / staged silo] based on bowel condition and abdominal domain.
+Decision for [primary closure / staged silo / sutureless closure] based on bowel condition, abdominal domain, and PIP response to trial reduction.
 Risks including bowel ischemia and compartment syndrome discussed with parents.
 Informed consent obtained.

 FINDINGS: [Matted / non-matted] bowel, [viable / edematous].
 Defect *** cm.
 [Atresia identified at ***.]
+Baseline PIP *** cm H2O.
+Post-reduction PIP *** cm H2O (increase *** cm H2O).
 Primary [closure achieved / closure not feasible (silo placed)].

 DESCRIPTION OF PROCEDURE:

 Patient supine under warmer.
-[PRIMARY: Bowel gently reduced.
+[PRIMARY: Bowel assessed for viability and reduced sequentially.
+PIP increase within acceptable range.
 Defect edges freshened.
-Primary fascial closure with 0-PDS.
+Fascial closure with 0-PDS.
 Skin with 4-0 Monocryl.
 Umbilical reconstruction performed.]
-[SILO: Primary reduction not feasible.
-Spring-loaded silo placed.
-Silo elevated for staged gravity reduction over *** days.
-Final closure planned in NICU/OR.]
-[Bowel atresia.
+[SILO: Primary reduction not feasible (PIP increase >25 cm H2O).
+Spring-loaded silo placed at fascial defect.
+Silo elevated for staged reduction over *** days.
+Final closure planned in OR.]
+[SUTURELESS: Bowel reduced; umbilical cord used as biologic dressing without fascial sutures.]
+[Bowel atresia/ostomy.
 See concurrent note.]
 Temperature maintained.
 Patient tolerated procedure well.

 ESTIMATED BLOOD LOSS: Minimal